frederiksemmel/linicrypt_typst/main.typ

 ]<corollary-collisions>

 #proof[
-  We will show that finding a Collison for $PP$ is equivalent to finding solutions to $SolGame(fs Cjoin, 0, S sect U)$.
+  We will show that finding a collison for $PP$ is equivalent to finding solutions to $SolGame(fs Cjoin, 0, S sect U)$.
   Let $xx_1$ and $xx_2$ be two inputs to $PP$ such that $PP(xx_1) = PP(xx_2)$.
   Let $vv_1$ and $vv_2$ in $Vp$ be the corresponding execution vectors.
   (TODO maybe need to go more into the details of this one to one correspondence.
 It is a corollary of something in the beginning I think.)